TimZaman/dotaservice/README.md

 ---

+NOTE: The project that uses the dotaservice in a k8s environment is the [DotaClient](https://github.com/TimZaman/dotaclient) repo.

 DotaService is a service to play Dota 2 through gRPC.
 There are first class python bindings and examples, so you can play dota as you would use the OpenAI gym API.